 - I have tested this recipe will all sorts of different spices and ratios, and I have found this to be the best.
 That being said, everyone’s taste buds are different so feel free to play around while you make it!
 Keep in mind, the spiced mayonnaise will have a very strong flavor before mixed into the pasta, corn, and Cotija cheese.
 This is a zest and bold dish that I would not recommend muting!

-If you wanted to prepare this elite-style pasta salad ahead of time, I would recommend mixing the spiced mayonnaise in when serving, as the sauce can dry up a little after a day or two.
-Then garnish with extra Cotija cheese and cilantro.
+If you wanted to prepare this elote-style pasta salad ahead of time, I would recommend NOT mixing the spiced mayonnaise in until ready to serve, as the sauce will be absorbed by the noodles over time.
+This results in a dryer pasta salad.
+I would also wait until serving to garnish with extra Cotija cheese and cilantro.

 Lastly, if you do make this elote-style pasta salad recipe (first of all, thank you!!), be sure to leave a comment and rating below!
 It would mean the world to me if you tagged me on Instagram or TikTok so I can see your creations.